AlanQuille/progDA_Project/README.md

 **pip install jupyter**

-To run the notebook, type the command into the command line interface after installation:
+To run the notebook, type the following command into the command line interface after installation:

 **jupyter notebook**